-AmeriCorps State Members will recruit and train volunteers for one-time and ongoing service projects in their communities as documented by organization project attendance records, project evaluation materials, and project registration materials.
+AmeriCorps State Members will recruit, train and support volunteers for one-time and ongoing service projects in their communities as documented by the organizations project attendance records, project evaluation materials, and project registration materials.
+Only report on volunteers that your members assisted in recruiting, training and supporting.
+These volunteers must have volunteered for at least 2 hours to be counted in a report.
 In an effort to report uniformly and codify our state results, Serve DC- has developed a performance measure to track volunteer generation.
 All programs must submit Volunteer Generation Reports using the OnCorps Reporting System.
-Additionally, programs must submit monthly volunteer generation reports to the AmeriCorps Program Officer in the form of an email.
+Additionally, programs must submit monthly volunteer generation reports to the AmeriCorps Program Director in the form of an email.